 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this calamansi vegan drizzle cake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Vegan Drizzle Cake.
 PIN IT.

 Vegan Drizzle Cake – The Recipe

 - 200 g golden caster sugar + 2 tbsp for the drizzle